Yrenatal and baby Years

 • Examination of the teacher’s own resources for Suzuki ECE

-There is a minimum of one written assignment required during this week.
-Each trainee has an opportunity to lead an activity in the daily baby class during the training week
+Daily written class observation assignments are given each trainee.
+Each trainee has an opportunity to lead an activity in the daily baby/toddler class during the training week.

 • Piaget’s careful and sensitive observation of his own children is compared with Suzuki’s similar observation of the very young children he taught.

-• Trainees are asked to develop a list outlining the ways to create a learning environment in their Suzuki baby classes.
+• Trainees are asked to develop a list outlining the ways to create a rich learning environment in their Suzuki baby/Toddler classes.

 • ‘At home’ activities are suggested which can be shared with parents as part of the on-going parent education.